| LICENSE | ||

 As a Systemd Service (Recommended)

-package, enable and start the service:
+Once installed via the spacecontrol-driver package, enable and start the service:

 sudo systemctl --user enable spacecontrol-bridge.service